ChristinaKs/Semester-4/Networks/NetworksCourse01.md

 * Network operating system || controlls access to the entire network

 ## Peer-to-Peer (or point-to-point) Model
 The OS of each computer on the network is responsible for controlling access to its resources - no centralized connection.
 Each computer has its own local account that is not accessible by others.
+No computer has more authority than another; each computer controls its own resources, and communicates directly with other computers

 Computers (hosts) can share resources or prevent accessto resources.